 The School of Panamerican Unrest

 At each one of its 25 stops, the project included a discussion with local artists, writers, activists or general public, workshops, films, the collective writing and reading of a speech, and the performance of a “Panamerican Anthem”.
 The project covered 25,000 ground miles, making it the most extensive public art project ever completed.
-A full exhibition and documentary of the experience will be presented in the summer of 2007.
+A full traveling exhibition and documentary was presented in 2007-2009.
 Further information of this project is available at www.panamericanismo.org.

 Panamerican Address at the opening of the exhibition Escultura Social at the MCA Chicago, June 2007